 Different ways to get CV data sets

-sklearn’s modelselection class has various subclasses which can do the data partitions very effectively.
-In case of supervised learning where the test data is not provided, the data should be split into three sets for training, validation and testing purpose.
-If the test set already exists (provided), we only need to create training and validation sets.
+data is not provided, the data should be split into three sets for training, validation and testing purpose.
+If the test set already exists (provided), we only

 In this article, I shall briefly discuss about some the commonly used resampling techniques offered by sklearn and will explain their pros and cons.
 There are three major kinds of splits, K-Fold, stratified and shuffle split.